DrFelder/ppr/README.md

 mysql> exit
 ```

 Now you can use the database via the ppruser.
-To fill the database with tables and such, simply use the mysqlscript.sql[MySql script](mysqlscript.sql)
-provided by the repository.
+To fill the database with tables and such, simply use the [MySql script](mysqlscript.sql) provided by the repository.

 You can find the documentation under https://github.com/DrFelder/ppr-documentation